sallkhad/SeeSD/Makerspace/readme.md

 We come together to do hands-on learning, share skills, ask questions, and create technologies.

 We believe anyone can become a STEM professional and an innovator.
-Our goal is to help people start from scratch.

-### Wait, what d you guys teach in the makerspace?
+### :confused: :confused: What do you guys teach in the makerspace? :confused:

 We have run hands-on workshops related to Biology, Chemistry, Physics, Math, The environment, Climate change, coding, electronics, 3D printing.